-The Board considers good governance to be central to AutoCanada and our subsidiaries' effective and efficient operation and we are committed to reviewing and adapting our governance practices so that they meet AutoCanada, and our subsidiaries', changing needs and to ensure compliance with regulatory requirements.
+The Board considers good governance to be central to the effective and efficient operation of AutoCanada and its subsidiaries.
+We are committed to reviewing and adapting our governance practices in order to meet the changing needs and to ensure compliance with the regulatory requirements of AutoCanada, and its subsidiaries.

-RPORATE GOVERNANCE DISCLOSURE DUIREMENT OUR CORPORATE GOV ERNANCE PRACTICES

-1. Bo pard of Directors

-a.
-Disclose the identity of Directors who are independent. the Meeting on May 6, 2021, Company are elected, Denni Barry James, Maryann Keller, Olmeta are, and will continue Directors based on the defin National Instrument 52-110 - e to be, the independent ition of independence in Audit Committees.

-b.
-Disclose the identity of Directors who are not independent, and describe the basis for that determination. nat Paul Antony and Michael , as independence is defined in Audit Committees, as they are

-C. Disclose whether or not a majority of Directors are independent.
-If a majority of Directors are not independent, describe what the Board does to facilitate its exercise of independent judgement in carrying out its responsibilities. nominees proposed by the pard is, and will continue to be, adependent directors, in that six

-d.
-If a Director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the Director and the Directors who are presently a director of another reporting issuer are as follows:

-other issuer.
-Director Name of Reporting Issuer

-Paul Antony none

-Dennis DesRosiers none

-Stephen Green none

-Barry James Corus Entertainment Inc.

-Maryann Keller none

-Lee Matheson exactEarth Ltd.; Optiva Inc.

-Elias Olmeta none

-Michael Rawluk none

-е.
+RPORATE GOVERNANCE DISCLOSURE QUIREMENT OUR CORPORATE GO OVERNANCE PRACTICES pard of Directors As of the date of this Information Circular, Dennis DesRosiers, Stephen Green, Barry James, Maryann Keller, Lee Matheson and Elias Olmeta are independent Directors based on the definition of independence in National Instrument 52-110 - Audit Committees .
+If following the Meeting, the nominees proposed by the Company are elected, Dennis DesRosiers, Rhonda English, Stephen Green, Barry James, Lee Matheson and Elias Olmeta will be the independent Directors based on the definition of independence in National Instrument 52-110 - Audit Committees . b.
+Disclose the identity of Directors who are not independent, and describe the basis for that determination. d that Paul Antony is not dence is defined in National Committees, as he is an officer of C. Disclose whether or not a majority of Directors are independent.
+If a majority of Directors are not independent, describe what the Board does to facilitate its exercise of independent judgement in carrying out its responsibilities.
+As of the date of this Information Circular and if, following the Meeting, the nominees proposed by the Company are elected, the Board is and will continue to be comprised of a majority of independent directors, in that currently six of the seven Directors are independent Directors, and if, following the Meeting, the nominees proposed by the Company are elected, six of the seven Directors will be independent Directors. d.
+If a Director is presently a director of any other issuer that is a reporting issuer (or the equivalent) in a jurisdiction or a foreign jurisdiction, identify both the Director and the Directors (or nominees) who are presently a director of another reporting issuer are as follows: other issuer.
+Director Name of Reporting Issuer Paul Antony Dennis DesRosiers Rhonda English Stephen Green Barry James Maryann Keller Lee Matheson Elias Olmeta None None None None Corus Entertainment Inc. None Optiva Inc. None e.
 Disclose whether or not the independent Directors hold regularly scheduled meetings at which non-independent Directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held since the beginning of the issuer's most recently completed financial year.
-If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.
-The independent Directors hold regularly scheduled meetings at which members of management are not in attendance.
-Although in 2020, the independent Directors held no standalone meetings, at each meeting of the full Board, the independent Directors are provided with the opportunity to hold an in camera session without members of management present.
+If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors. meetings at which member attendance.
+The indepension standalone meetings.
+In a Board, the independent E rs hold regularly scheduled bers of management are not in dent Directors held four addition, at each meeting of the full Directors are provided with the camera session without members